masterdev0218/ionic-angular-datatables/README.md

 ## General info

-* App gets data from a [random user details API](https://randomuser.me/) and displays it in a table that reduces the number of columns from 6 (PC screen) to 4 (mobile screen)
+* App gets data from a [random user details API](https://randomuser.me/) and displays it in a responsive table that, upon reesizing, reduces the number of columns from 6 (PC screen) to 4 (mobile screen)

 ## Screenshots